PhilippRigoll/osmapy/README.md

-# POSM - Python Editor for OpenStreetMaps
+# POSM - Python Editor for OpenStreetMap

 May I introduce you to __POSM__, the Python Editor for [OpenStreetMap](https://www.openstreetmap.org).
 This should become the new state of the art editor for OpenStreetMap.